Providers That Have Met the Gold Star Shared Expectations

 Once confirmed these expectations have been met, a committee of current Gold Star Collaborative providers and county board staff will review the application with the applicant in order to approve or ask for additional information.
 This will give the applicant the opportunity to ask questions and receive peer guidance from providers that already meet the gold star expectations.
-This committee is called the Quality Initiative Committee.
+This committee is called the Gold Star Collaborative.